 On the eve of the war, years of progress

-On November 11, 1937, the new fairground complex, which the then Yugoslavia had been awaiting for so long, finally opened pompously with all the formal trappings, including speeches and ribbon-cutting ceremony.
+On 11 November 1937, the new fairground complex, which the then Yugoslavia had been awaiting for so long, finally opened pompously with all the formal trappings, including speeches and ribbon-cutting ceremony.
 The most ambitious construction project of a fledgling state was the material evidence of its firm resolve to join the family of developed democracies.
-Concerts, restaurants, the most advanced world’s industrial achievements on display, even the first-ever television broadcast instantly made this venue popular with Belgraders.
-And yet, sinister Nazi flags fluttering in the breeze in front of Germany’s pavilion were birds of ill omen foreboding the horrible role that Sajmište was about to assume…
+Concerts, restaurants, the world’s most advanced industrial achievements on display, even the first-ever television broadcast instantly made this venue popular with Belgraders.
+And yet, sinister Nazi flags fluttering in the breeze in front of Germany’s pavilion were birds of ill omen foreshadowing the horrible role that Sajmište was about to assume…

 Judenlager Semlin 1941-1942